 We determined that the ISIS-STAT3 ${Rx}$ license had stand-alone value because it is an exclusive license that gives AstraZeneca the right to develop ISIS-STAT3 ${Rx}$ or to sublicense its rights.
 In addition, ISIS-STAT3 ${Rx}$ is currently in development and it is possible that AstraZeneca or another third party could conduct clinical trials without assistance from us.
 As a result, we considered the ISIS-STAT3 ${Rx}$ license and the development services for ISIS-STAT3 ${Rx}$ to be separate units of accounting.
 We recognized the portion of the consideration allocated to the ISIS-STAT3 ${Rx}$ license immediately because we delivered the license and earned the revenue.
 We are recognizing as revenue the amount allocated to the development services for ISIS-STAT3 ${Rx}$ over the period of time we perform services.
 The ISIS-AR ${Rx}$ license is also an exclusive license.
-Because of the early stage of research for ISIS-AR ${Rx}$, we believe that our knowledge and expertise with antisense technology is essential for AstraZeneca or another third party to successfully develop ISIS-AR ${Rx}$.
-As a result, we concluded that the ISIS-AR ${Rx}$ license did not have stand-alone value and we combined the ISIS-AR ${Rx}$ license and related research services into one unit of accounting.
+At the inception of the agreement, ISIS-AR ${Rx}$ was in an early stage of research.
+Therefore, we concluded that our knowledge and expertise with antisense technology was essential for AstraZeneca or another third party to successfully develop ISIS-AR ${Rx}$ .
+As a result, we determined that the ISIS-AR ${Rx}$ license did not have stand-alone value and we combined the ISIS-AR ${Rx}$ license and related research services into one unit of accounting.
 We recognized revenue for the combined unit of accounting over the period of time we performed services, which ended in the first quarter of 2014.
 We determined that the options under the research program did not have stand-alone value because AstraZeneca cannot develop or commercialize drugs resulting from the research program until AstraZeneca exercises the respective option or options.
 As a result, we considered the research options and the related research services as a combined unit of accounting.
 We are recognizing revenue for the combined unit of accounting over the period of our performance.